 What Are Indices?

 Stock index CFDs are financial instruments that represent the value of the underlying publicly-traded companies.
-One leading index is the S&P 500, which reflects the collective value of top companies trading on the NYSE.
-If the overall value of those companies’ shares rises, the price of the S&P 500 will go up.
+One leading index is the US500, which reflects the collective value of the top 500 companies listed on US stock exchanges.
+If the overall value of those companies’ shares rises, the price of the US500 will go up.

-- S&P 500 – The value of the Standard & Poor 500 is based on the share prices of 500 leading US-based companies
+- US500 – The value of the Standard & Poor 500 is based on the share prices of 500 leading US-based companies

-- DJIA – The index is price weighted average of 30 of the most significant stocks that are traded on the NASDAQ and New York Stock Exchange (NYSE)
+- Dow Jones – The index is price weighted average of 30 of the most significant stocks that are traded on the NASDAQ and New York Stock Exchange (NYSE)

-- NASDAQ 100 – This index represents the value of 100 non-financial NASDAQ-traded companies
+- US_TECH100 – This index represents the value of 100 non-financial NASDAQ-traded companies

 - FTSE 100 – The FTSE 100 is a collection of 100 of the largest publicly-traded UK companies